UNDERSTANDING OUR PAST. REDEFINING THE FUTURE.

 Community

-Unearthing the past doesn’t only capture imaginations.
-It also provides an extraordinary chance to understand the human experience.
-From community and youth archaeology to municipal heritage plans, our goal is to connect people of all ages and backgrounds to the past through customized programming.
+Unearthing the past doesn’t only capture imaginations, it also provides an extraordinary chance to understand the human experience.
+From community and youth archaeology to municipal heritage plans, our goal is to connect people of all ages and backgrounds to the past.
+Many of our research projects are directly focused on an exchange of knowledge and sharing our skills with others.

 Keep Reading